In this Article

 - Swelling of the lymph nodes in the neck, arm or groin

-- Appearance of red streaks on the affected area
+- The appearance of red streaks on the affected area

 There is no specific treatment for heat rashes.
 However, you can do the following to give your baby relief from the symptoms associated with red rash on baby: